RIR360/development/journal/2025/January.md

 - Maintaining the routine is best for well-being.
 - Routine ensures you are doing everything little by little.
 Minimizing the stress.
 - As a developer you must be careful about hard coding, it's best not to do it at all.
+- Slow query is the another thing that is so  terrifying me.